Controversy over ethnic and linguistic identity in Moldova: Moldovenism

 The Soviet attempts, which started after 1924 and were fully implemented after 1940, to strongly emphasize the local Moldovan identity and transform it into a separate ethnicity, as well as its reiteration in the post-independence Moldovan politics, especially during the Communist government (2001–2009), is often referred to as Moldovanism.
 The Moldovanist position refutes the purported Romanian-Moldovan ethnic identity, and also at times the existence of a common language.
 US historian James Stuart Olson, in his book – An Ethnohistorical dictionary of the Russian and Soviet empires – considers that Moldovans and Romanians are so closely related to the Romanian language, ethnicity and historical development that they can be considered one and the same people.

 Since "Moldovan" is widely considered merely a political term used to designate the Romanian language, the supporters of a distinct language are often regarded as anti-scientific or political.
 A typical example is the Moldovan-Romanian dictionary.

 Moldovan presidents on the language and identity of Moldovans

-Mircea Snegur, the first Moldovan President (1992–1996), a somewhat versatile supporter of the common Romanian-Moldovan ethnic and linguistic identity:
+Mircea Snegur, the first Moldovan President (1992–1996), was a supporter of the common Romanian-Moldovan ethnic and linguistic identity:

 "În suflet eram (și sunt) mai român decât mulți dintre învinuitori."

 "In my soul I was (and am) more Romanian than many of my accusers."

 Vladimir Voronin, President of Moldova (2001–2009), an adversary of the common Romanian-Moldovan ethnic identity, acknowledged at times the existence of a common language: